-The LuaMetaT_EX engine has some tracing built in that is enabled by setting \tracingmarks to a positive value.
+The LuaMetaTEX engine has some tracing built in that is enabled by setting $\tracingmarks$ to a positive value.
+When set to 1 the page builder shows the set values, and when set to a higher value details about collecting them are shown.

-9.5 Adjusts
+7.7 Adjusts

 The \vadjust primitive injects something in the vertical list after the line where it ends up.
-In pdfT_EX the pre keyword was added so that one could force something before a previous line (actually this was something that we needed in ConT_EXt MkII).
-The LuaMetaT_EX engine also supports the post keyword.
+In pdfTEX the pre keyword was added so that one could force something before a previous line (actually this was something that we needed in ConTEXt MkII).
+The LuaMetaTEX engine also supports the post keyword.